wavded/ogr2ogr/readme.md

 2. Will extract geometry from CSVs when a common geometry field can be determined.
 3. Cleans up after its messes.
 4. Bundles multi-file conversions as a zip
+5. Support GeoJSON and GeoRSS urls as path inputs
+6. Support raw GeoJSON objects as input

 ## Options